Nov 8, 2024

 It's our Christian responsibility to provide for the needs of the world—locally and beyond.
 We need to be concerned about places of malnutrition, undernourishment, and more.
 I think as Christians, that should be seen as one of our major focuses: how are we providing for the physical needs of the rest of God's people?

-Meghan Jones: I think the Bible lays it out beautifully in the creation mandate and how we are supposed to approach culture.
+Meghan Jones: I think the Bible lays it out beautifully in the creation mandate and how we are supposed to approach agriculture.
 We're not only supposed to be thinking about economic profitability and running a business for our families to provide for them.
 We're also providing for, like John said, the whole world, whether it's malnutrition in developing countries or our everyday neighbors around us.

 In addition to that, we're not just thinking about the here and now; we're also thinking about the future.
 How are we going to sustain all these different practices and our land that God has given us for the future generations so that we can keep this going and we can keep providing for people like God has called us to do?